orsonteodoro/gcf2/profiles/gaming/README.md

 * 25% reduction is 22.5 FPS.
 (Unacceptable)
 * 20% reduction is 24 FPS.
 (Barely meets)
 * 16.67% reduction is 25 FPS.
 (Meets)
 * 10% reduction is 27 FPS.
-(Meets 25 FPS for movies)
+(Meets 25 FPS like in the movies)

 * A newer codec's age adds -10% penalty for newer while older will be 0%.
 * If the lib/app is already optimized, add +10% benefit.

 Take for example 60 FPS with the following penalties:

 * 41.6% reduction is 24.9 FPS.
-(Unacceptable at high motion.)
+(Unacceptable at high motion.
+Maybe acceptable for a high poly raid event but not in competition.)
 * 50% reduction is 30 FPS.
 (Acceptable at high motion.
 Acceptable if FPS counter hidden for old school gaming.)
 * 25% reduction is 45 FPS.
 (Not acceptable if looking at FPS counter while looking at GL Aquarium.)
 * 20% reduction is 48 FPS.
 (Not acceptable if looking at FPS counter while looking at GL Aquarium.)